marolAI/seams-workshop.github.io/02_session.md

 {% endfor %}

 # Why we should care about the topic and how we should think about it?
+* Extensively used file extension for our datasets and compatible with other database technologies like sql
 # 10 highlevel concepts
 # Reference list
 * https://automatetheboringstuff.com